Legislation - making the settlement law

 - Parliament reads the legislation a third time – this is when the legislation is officially passed.
 It’s an important, historic event, and members of the claimant group can go to Parliament to watch this happen.

 - The Governor General gives the legislation “royal assent”.
-The claimant group will get a letter confirming that the settlement has been made law.
+The claimant group will get a letter confirming that the Settlement Act has been passed into law and the Deed of Settlement is now unconditional.

 The claimant group, OTS and Parliament.